-How faithful He was to transform my ashes (Isaiah 61:3) and memories into something beautiful?
-How many times I wondered can God restore me?
-I got my answer and it’s the same for you.
+How faithful was He to transform my ashes (Isaiah 61:3) and memories into something beautiful?
+How many times have I wondered if God can restore me?
+I got my answer, and it’s the same for you.
 YES!
-God can restore you too.
+God can restore you, too.

-As you reflect on parts of your life now, please remember, sometimes it takes a while before the “beautiful” becomes your first thought, but it does and it can.
+As you reflect on parts of your life now, please remember that sometimes it takes a while before the “beautiful” becomes your first thought, but it does, and it can.

 Eventually, the pain of calamity can be replaced by the joy of restoration.
 It’s up to you and whether or not you trust Him enough to get through it all.